The world is full of spiritually hungry people.

 The Yoga Church is about Mystery and Love.

-We’re trying to connect with Divine Mystery (however we each understand it) and build our capacity to love.
+We’re trying to connect with Divine Mystery (however we each understand it) and (through this connection) build our capacity to love.

 Yoga is both a state of mind and the practices that help us reach that state.
 It’s a vast spiritual science that includes so much more than postures.